 Both the original and new location will be united by Paramount’s mission to inspire learning through an unparalleled academic approach and transform communities by changing lives.
 The school will utilize data and a multi-tiered system of support that provides for continuous and research-based interventions, anchored in responsive assessment and instruction for struggling learners.
 PSOE also utilizes a behavioral management system called “Recovery,” that protects the classroom environment while supporting students who need additional academic and behavioral assistance.
 Through a “Family Allies Community Team,” the school will make meaningful connections with every school family within the school year.

-Tommy is currently the executive director of PSOE.
+Reddicks is currently the executive director of PSOE.
 Under his leadership, PSOE has been an A-rated school for the past two years, receiving all possible points for growth while surpassing the state’s average proficiency rating.
 He previously served as assistant principal at Knowledge Quest Academy in Colorado and was a music teacher at Flagstaff Academy and Pinnacle Charter School.
 He holds a bachelor’s degree and master’s degree in music education from the University of Wyoming.

-Currently an assistant principal of PSOE, Kyle will lead the new Paramount location.
-He previously was the lead teacher at Indianapolis Metropolitan High School, a teacher at Elmhurst High School in Fort Wayne, Indiana and Farwell High School & Middle School in Michigan.
+Currently an assistant principal of PSOE, Beauchamp will lead the new Paramount location.
+He previously was the lead teacher at Indianapolis Metropolitan High School, a teacher at Elmhurst High School in Fort Wayne, Indiana, and Farwell High School & Middle School in Michigan.
 Kyle holds a bachelor’s degree in secondary education from Central Michigan University and earned a master’s degree in educational leadership and a principal’s license from Indiana Wesleyan University.